 Next, we deep fry the TVP slices.
 Why deep fry?
 Mostly for texture, frying gives the TVP slices a crispy skin and a rich and tender inside.
 I would definitely not recommend skipping this step.

-It can also be cut into smaller bites and used in vegetable stir-fries, noodles, sandwiches, or on top of pizza to add a meaty texture!
+It can also be cut into smaller bites and used in vegetable stir-fries, noodles, sandwiches, or on top of pizzas to add a meaty texture!
 It’s super versatile!

-I hope you will love these vegan ribs, it’s very meaty, tender, and has the perfect balance of sweet-salty-spicy!
+I hope you will love these vegan ribs.
+It’s very meaty and tender and has the perfect balance of sweet-salty-spicy!

 Let me know in the comments if you try this recipe!